Inklingo

 nounA1General

-Use 'evento' when referring to a specific, planned occasion or happening, like a party, conference, or gathering.
+Use this to refer to a planned occasion or a specific occurrence, like a party, conference, or festival.

 A brightly colored illustration depicting three smiling characters gathered around a small table decorated with colorful balloons and a wrapped gift, representing a planned occasion.